 If your address is the registered office:

-- You should receive a letter from Companies House in the next few weeks with a 6 digit code on it.
+You should receive a letter from Companies House within a month with a 6 digit code on it.

-We would be grateful if you could send these to us.
+We would be grateful if you could send these to us once you receive them.